 You are also at risk of being pushed by a fellow skater.
 This often occurs unintentionally in the spirit of the game, and no one is to blame here.
 A fellow skater can easily push you and make you lose balance and fall.
 This also results from you having a higher center of gravity.

 Even if this doesn’t lead to a miscarriage, getting pushed can result in a serious injury.
 You can slip and fall or simply experience induced labor.
-It is also worth remembering that events unfold so quickly during a game that you are likely to put yourself at huge risk despite being cautious.
+It is also worth remembering that events unfold so quickly during a game that you are likely to put yourself at significant risk despite being cautious.
 So it’s better to be cautious.

 How Long After Giving Birth Can I Return to Roller Skating?